dsl-logo

 10 ways to maximise your rewards credit card points

-If you to get full value from a rewards credit, just picking any old card and waiting for the points to flow build up probably won't cut it .
-Here are some simple point pointers to consider.
+To get full value from a rewards credit, just picking any old card and waiting for the points to build up probably won't cut it.
+Here are some simple pointers to consider.

 Gift icon